pgorman/dangerjaunt/minirules.md

 Rather than having a single saving throw score, some referees prefer several types of saving throws.
 Saving throw types, if used, reflect the sort of dangers characters encounter.
 These might be general fantasy types (e.g. Death/Poison, Petrifaction/Paralysis, Wands, Dragon's Breath, Spells) or dangers specific to the campaign world (e.g. Science Rays, Ectoplasm/Toxic Goo, Cosmic Madness, Voodoo Curses, Hallucinogens, Meteors).
-Futhermore, some characters classes may be better at particular types of saves (e.g. fighters get +2 to save versus action hero situations).
+Futhermore, some character classes may excel at particular types of saves (e.g. fighters get +2 to save versus action hero situations).

 ## Morale ##